ishaan-jamdar/html-recipes/README.md

-HTML website which contains food recipes
-Uses links, images, lists, etc. in HTML
+HTML website which contains food recipes.
+Made using links, images, lists, etc. in HTML.